deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 ## Learning an RNN decoder for convolutional codes

-Learning a decoder is very simple.
-It is done in four steps.
+We explain a simple four step process for training a decoder.

 * Step 1.
 Create a neural network model